Environmental portraits have nothing to do with climate change. They’re different from nature photos or pictures about saving the environment.

 In environmental portraits, you want to have the background complement your main subject.
 But your subject is still the most important part of your image.
 By understanding who they are and what the surroundings mean to them, you’ll produce engaging environmental portraits.

-As a photographer, travelling or walking around where you live, you’ll have many opportunities to take these kinds of photos.
+As a photographer, traveling or walking around where you live, you’ll have many opportunities to take these kinds of photos.
 Remember, the essence of environmental portraiture is the connection between the subject and their surroundings.

 Are you looking for a simpler way to learn complex photography skills while you take pictures?
 Check out our Quick Capture Cheat Sheets.
 They’ll help you master 52 different aspects of photography.